 In order to implement this integrated or transversal approach, horizontal and cross-cutting issues have been identified which shall ensure that important topics are addressed adequately under the respective Pillars.
 The Action Plan outlines the general understanding of the horizontal and cross-cutting issues.
 During the implementation of the Action Plan, they need to be integrated when appropriate into the Actions proposed in the process of putting the Action Plan into practice.

-Horizontal topics are topics of utmost importance for the EUSAIR and for the future of the Adriatic-Ionian region which need to be addressed by all Pillars and Topics.
+Horizontal topics are topics of utmost importance for the EUSAIR and for the future of the Adriatic-Ionian Region which need to be addressed by all Pillars and Topics.
 These topics are:

 Enlargement.
 The enlargement of the EU through the envisaged EU membership of Western Balkan candidate countries is a central development feature in the region.
-All Pillars and all their Topics, where relevant, shall contribute to the EU enlargement processes in the Adriatic-Ionian region and help the candidate countries to prepare their accession.
+All Pillars and all their Topics, where relevant, shall contribute to the EU enlargement processes in the Adriatic-Ionian Region and help the candidate countries to prepare their accession.
 The EU's commitment to the Green Agenda for the Western Balkans and substantial investment through the Economic and Investment Plan emphasise the importance of good environmental governance.
 Simultaneously, it presents a unique opportunity to accelerate the region's transition to greener economies.
 Chapters 22 and 27 of the acquis have pivotal roles in guiding the Western Balkans' efforts towards sustainable growth.
 The implementation of these chapters requires significant administrative capacities and strategic planning that the Strategy will help to develop.
 Since the biggest proportion of the acquis is implemented by local authorities their participation will be strongly encouraged.

 Capacity building.
 High quality government, governance and capacities are a pre-condition for economic and social prosperity and cohesion.
 All Pillars and all their Topics, where relevant and necessary, shall contribute to capacity building and to the quality of governance in the region.
 In particular, policy coherence for sustainable development shall be taken into account in order to allow for the 5 Pillars to be carried out in a mutually supported and integrated way.

-Innovation and research.
+Innovation and research in accordance with national/regional smart specialisation strategies.
 Future oriented development requires research to generate knowledge and innovation to transfer the available knowledge both in terms of technology and social implication, and the ability to translate innovations into new products, markets and services.
 All Pillars and all their Topics, where relevant, shall contribute to strengthening research and innovation and link to relevant smart specialisation strategies and processes.
+This should be done through better and stronger cooperation between national/regional governance structures responsible for smart specialisation strategies implementation in the countries/regions and stakeholders (regional, clusters, etc.) in the Adriatic Ionian region.
+Though this wider RDI potential and critical mass within Adriatic Ionian region will be achieved.
+Respective stakeholders should position themselves tighter together, building on existing and establishing new value chains also on a global scale.
 Science driven transformations are urgently needed to enable steeper progress towards the UN Sustainable Development Goals.

+Suggested activities between smart specialisation governance structures and innovation support systems should lead to creation of specific R&D projects, via new or existing cooperation platforms, support services, infrastructures.
+Cooperation should strive to support innovation upscaling, exchange good practises (and other tools) to increase efficiency of supportive environments in the region, shifting focus from public to private sector support.
+Building on the results of already realised projects, their stakeholders and results should be used as a basis for the future work and cooperation.